OwenFuhr/computational-mechanics/projects/01_Getting-started-project.md

 Part c:

-The time between death and temperature measurement can be found by solving the analyitical solution for time at $T = 98.6^{o}F$.
+Since the analyitical and numerical solutions have been shown to be equivalent, the time between death and temperature measurement can be found by solving the analyitical solution for time at $T = 98.6^{o}F$.
 The equation:
 $T(t) =T_a+(T(0)-T_a)e^{-Kt}$
 can be rearranged as:
 $t = -\frac {\ln{\frac{T(nominal)-T_a}{T(measured)-T_a}}}{K}$

-Which will give the number of hours elapsed between normal body temperature and the temperature measurement after death as a negative number
+Which will give the number of hours elapsed between normal body temperature and the temperature measurement after death as a negative number.
+The function below drops the negative sign to give the elapsed time since death, and given a time of measurement in 24 hour format will output the corresponding time of death in 24 hour format.

 ```{code-cell} ipython3
 def TimeofDeath(measurementTime,measuredTemp, ambientTemp, K):